modiimedia/InsuranceSmart/content/_index.md

 ---
 title: Home
 banner_heading: We Provide Affordable Insurance For Texas Residents
-banner_text: |-
-  We are here to help you get the coverage you need, at a price you can afford.
-We specialize in life and health insurance for all ages, and provide help to seniors on Medicare.
-We are also expanding to help with your home, auto, and commercial coverage.
+banner_text: "We are here to help you get the coverage you need, at a price you can afford.
+We specialize in life and health insurance for all ages, and provide help to seniors transitioning to Medicare.
+We are also expanding to help with your home, auto, and even commercial coverage.\n\nOur mission provide great service and a great value on all types of insurance to help our cleints get the coverage they need at a price they can afford. "

-  Our mission is to become the one resource our clients rely on, and consistently refer to their friends and associates.
 banner_media:
   video_type: youtube
   youtube_url: https://www.youtube.com/watch?v=LWGJA9i18Co